I've got to transport equipment back and forth from the house into this office in order to do these.

 You know?

-Uh it's like get some consistency, some protocol and some methodology there.
+It's like, get some consistency, some protocol and some methodology there.

-But you know his thinking is not good.
+But you know, his thinking is not good.

-And the reason that David Wilcox won't take vitamins is because he ran into some random dude at an airport, was sitting down talking to him about woo-woo and space stuff, and the random dude said, Oh, you should never take vitamins because your body will get addicted to them.
+And the reason that David Wilcox won't take vitamins is because he ran into some random dude at an airport, was sitting down talking to him about woo-woo and space stuff, and the random dude said, oh, you should never take vitamins because your body will get addicted to them.

 Now, never mind that you don't produce those vitamins in your body.

-Well, let me put it this way in my estimation, as somebody who's old and seen a lot of people do getting old badly, you're headed in that way.
+In my estimation, as somebody who's old and seen a lot of people do getting old badly, you're headed in that way.

-Um, especially for the rest of the aging.
+Your body is not in good shape, especially for the rest of the aging.

 You know, bear in mind, guy, after you're 40, that's when it gets difficult.